About the Department: Faculty & Staff

 Howard University, Washington, DC 20059

-She is the founder of the Playwrights in Process Visiting Playwrights Series at Howard University, and has helped shape the works of: Nikkole Salter's, Repairing a Nation, Peter Harris's, The Johnson Chronicles, A. Peter Baily's, Malcom, Martin & Medgar, and in collaboration with The Lark Play Development Center, Kofi Kwahule’s, Melancholy of Barbarians .
+She is the founder of the Playwrights in Process Visiting Playwrights Series at Howard University, and has helped shape the works of: Nikkole Salter (Repairing a Nation), Peter Harris (The Johnson Chronicles), A. Peter Baily (Malcom, Martin & Medgar), and in collaboration with The Lark Play Development Center, Kofi Kwahule’s Melancholy of Barbarians.

-Her acting credits include the recurring role as the beloved character "Miss Anna" on HBO'S, The Wire, and she’s also worked with the African Continuum Theatre ( The Old Settler ), Wolly Mammoth Theatre (The Day Room), Arena Stage (Holiday Heart), Howard University (Before it Hits Home) and The Theatre Alliance (Le Dispute) in WDC.
+In addition to directing and playwriting, Hart is an accomplished actress.
+Her acting credits include the recurring role as the beloved character "Miss Anna" on HBO'S The Wire and she’s also worked with African Continuum Theatre (The Old Settler), Wolly Mammoth Theatre (The Day Room), Arena Stage (Holiday Heart), Howard University (Before it Hits Home) and The Theatre Alliance (Le Dispute) in WDC.

-Ms. Hart is a founding member of the August Wilson Society and the founder and Executive Director of The Performing Arts Training Studio, Inc. (PATStudio) and The Children's Theatre Workshop (TCTW) located in Washington DC.
-Hart along with her staff have taught over 1000 adults and youth the art and craft of theatre.
+Ms. Hart is a founding member of the August Wilson Society and the founder and Executive Director of The Performing Arts Training Studio, Inc. (PATStudio) and The Children's Theatre Workshop (TCTW) located in Washington DC, where she along with her staff have taught over 5000 adults and youth the art and craft of theatre.
 Through PATStudio, Hart founded, "Playwright's Posse", a dramaturge based play development salon for new playwrights.
 Through the posse she has shaped the works of Maryam Fatima Foye (Seeking Serenity), Marita Phelps, (Baggage of Beauty), Alma Davenport (The Macro Evolution of Morgan Jeffries), Jacqui Brown (Bedlam in the Pulpit), Jim Bruns (Street People).

 Hart is a member of the Screen Actors Guild, The Dramatist Guild, The Playwrights Forum, Literary Managers and Dramaturges of the Americas, Black Theatre Network, Association of Theatre in Higher Education, Black Theatre Association, American Society of Theatre Research, Theatre for Young Audiences and serves as the Production Review Editor for Continuum: The Journal of African Diaspora Drama, Theatre and Performance.